ahmedkaludi/easy-appointments/main/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.0.1 (2020-07-28) =
+* Fixed issue on bootstrap form with `initialCall` error inside console that prevented bookings

+= 3.0.0 (2020-07-26) =
+* Added template engine for Event preview in FullCalendar short-code.
+Now you have custom preview and add complex logic like IF-ELSE based on event data, current language etc
+* PHP Requirements are now 5.3+!

 = 2.14.3 (2020-07-13) =
 * Added option for Header customization on full calendar view for month, week, day
 * Improvements regarding `fancy-select` issue